-Project prioritization and selection is developed in conjunction with the TIP cycle, generally centered on the development of the DCHC MPO's Priority Needs List.
-This process involves staff analysis of project status (based on specified criteria), anticipated funding availability by source, consultation with the Program Development Branch and Public Transportation Division of the NCDOT, and with transit operators.
-It continues with review and input from the TC and the Board, typically over a series of two or three meetings.
+Project prioritization and selection is developed in conjunction with the TIP cycle, generally centered on the development of the MPO's Priority Needs List.
+This process involves staff analysis of project status (based on specified criteria), anticipated funding availability by source, consultation with the Program Development Branch and Public Transportation Division of the

+NCDOT, with DATA, and with TTA.
+It continues with review and input from the TC and the TAC, typically over a series of two or three meetings.

-The DCHC MPO has developed criteria that closely mirror that of NCDOT's criteria used for prioritization.
-Transit Section 5307 funds are sub-allocated, and STP-DA funds are allocated to projects identified and prioritized by the TC and the Board.
+The MPO has developed criteria that closely mirror that of NCDOT's criteria used for prioritization.
+Transit Section 5307 funds are not sub-allocated, and STP funds are allocated to projects identified by the TC and the TAC.

 The TIP serves as a management tool for implementing the MTP by including the policies, investment choices, and priorities identified in the MTP.
 The MTP's transportation investments between highway and non-highway projects are split about 50%/50%, whereas the State's Strategic Transportation Investments (STI) (and draft STIP) mode investment split is 75% highway and 25% non-highway.
-The DCHC MPO will continue to have dialogue with NCDOT on this matter.
-The DCHC MPO believes that the TIP and STIP should better reflect the MPO's MTP priorities.
+The MPO will continue to have dialogue with NCDOT on this matter.
+The MPO believes that the TIP and STIP should reflect the MPO's MTP priorities.

 The DCHC MPO TIP is typically developed every two years on a schedule that is compatible with STIP development.
-The DCHC MPO, NCDOT, and transit operators cooperatively develop the TIP through subcommittee meetings and technical meetings.
-The DCHC MPO works with the NCDOT STIP Unit, Public Transportation Division (PTD), and Bicycle and Pedestrian Unit during the preparation of the draft TIP and STIP.
-The DCHC MPO provides a prioritized list of projects to the NCDOT with relevant local data for inclusion in the Strategic Prioritization on Transportation (SPOT) process.
-The SPOT process involves a data driven quantitative scoring of projects based on the Strategic Transportation Investments (STI) law.
+The MPO, NCDOT, and transit operators cooperatively develop the TIP through subcommittee meetings and technical meetings.
+The MPO works with the NCDOT STIP Unit, Public Transportation Division (PTD), and Bicycle and Pedestrian Unit during the preparation of the draft TIP and STIP.
+The MPO provides a prioritized list of projects to the NCDOT with relevant local data for inclusion in the Strategic Prioritization on Transportation (SPOT) process.
+The SPOT process involves a data driven quantitative scoring of projects based on project need, an MPO priority score, and an NCDOT Division priority score.
+The process focuses on three transportation project types: 1) mobility projects, 2) modernization projects, and 3) safety projects.
 The North Carolina State Legislature passed a law requiring each MPO to develop and approve a local prioritization process.
 The NCDOT SPOT Office is providing oversight of this legislation.
 The draft STIP is released and the MPO provides a local version of the document for the public's review.
 Both the NCDOT and the MPO provide opportunities for the public to make comments on the draft STIP and TIP, and public hearings are held.

-The DCHC MPO's TIP development process has improved significantly primarily due to the recently created web application that allows for real-time online management of transportation funding and projects by the MPO and better coordination with NCDOT during the SPOT process.
-The TC and Board appreciate this because they are more involved than in the past.
-The TIP amendment and modification processes are also working better now that NCDOT submits their proposed amendments within the MPO area to the DCHC MPO prior to taking their official action.
-Conversely, if the DCHC MPO wishes to modify or amend the TIP, it contacts NCDOT to discuss the proposal.
-The DCHC MPO provides background information on amendments to the TC and Board, and approval by resolution is requested.
+The MPO's TIP development process has improved significantly primarily due to the SPOT process and administrative modification procedures.
+The TC and TAC appreciate this because they are more involved than in the past.
+The TIP amendment process is also working better now that NCDOT submits their proposed amendments with the MPO prior to taking their official action.
+Conversely, if the MPO wishes to modify or amend the TIP, it contacts NCDOT to discuss the proposal.
+The MPO provides background information on amendments to the TC and TAC, and approval by resolution is requested.
 This documentation is forwarded to NCDOT for final approval.
-The DCHC MPO has had success with their current project ranking and selection methodologies.
+The MPO has had success with their current project ranking and selection methodologies.